 How to Change the Mood of Your Photos: Use Layers and Blending Options

 Have you ever wondered how you can change the mood of your photos without having to go through a tedious workflow?
-Or as people tend to say nowadays if they are having a hard time on doing something, "without getting a nosebleed"?
+Sometimes the tutorials are so long that I get lost along the way.

-I know I have.
+I know I have gotten lost several times trying to follow these tutorials.
 I have gone through the long route just to be able to achieve a certain mood in my photos.

 I usually do the standard changes in levels, curves, dodge, burn, and all sorts of photo manipulations.
 Well, these are great to use especially if what you want to achieve are subtle changes in your photos.
-However, if you want to make some more obvious change in mood, I discovered that there is an easier way, a way that will not get you any "nosebleed" at all.
+However, if you want to make some more obvious change in mood, I discovered that there is an easier way, a way that will not make you lose your way at all.
 And this is what I am going to share with you in this photo essay and photo gallery.
 I guarantee, you will enjoy using this in many of your photos.

 I used Photoshop CS3 for doing these changes but you can use other software as long as they have layers and blending options.
 I am assuming here that you are at least familiar with some of the basics of using Photoshop.